-3.5.1 Flag Properties
+4.5.1 Flag Properties

-Name

-This is the name of the flag.
+Name This is the name of the flag.
 This will be displayed to Bugzilla users who are looking at or setting the flag.
 The name may contain any valid Unicode characters except commas and spaces.

-Description

-The description describes the flag in more detail.
+Description The description describes the flag in more detail.
 It is visible in a tooltip when hovering over a flag either in the Show Bug or Edit Attachment pages.
 This field can be as long as you like and can contain any character you want.

-Category

-You can set a flag to be visible or not visible on any combination of products and components.
+Category You can set a flag to be visible or not visible on any combination of products and components.

-Default behavior for a newly created flag is to appear on all products and all components, which is why \\\Any\\\: \\Any\\\ is already entered in the Inclusions box.
-If this is not your desired behavior, you must either set some exclusions (for products on which you don't want the flag to appear), or you must remove \\\Any\\\: \\Any\\\ from the Inclusions box and define products/components specifically for this flag.
+Default behaviour for a newly created flag is to appear on all products and all components, which is why Any:Any is already entered in the Inclusions box.
+If this is not your desired behaviour, you must either set some exclusions (for products on which you don't want the flag to appear), or you must remove Any:Any from the Inclusions box and define products/components specifically for this flag.

 To create an Inclusion, select a Product from the top drop-down box.
 You may also select a specific component from the bottom drop-down box.
-(Setting \\Any\\ for Product translates to "all the products in this Bugzilla".
-Selecting \\Any\\ in the Component field means "all components in the selected product.")
-Selections made, press Include, and your Product/Component pairing will show up in the Inclusions box on the right.
+(Setting Any for Product translates to "all the products in this Bugzilla".